ellgreen/pace/README.md

 npm run watch
 ```

-To disable BrowserSync, add `browserSync: false` to the config object passed to the Laravel mix Pace plugin

 #### Building the site for production

 The following command will build the production ready static site into `build_prod/`